ChJus/SpotifyStatistics/README.md

 ## Privacy

+### Spotify Data

 All code is open-source and publicly available.
 The webpage is statically hosted on Github.
-All data is cached on the client-side, no data is saved on the server.
+All Spotify data is cached on the client-side, no listening data is saved on the server.

+### Analytics

+Website analytics (solely tracking view count) are enabled, intended only to serve as measurement of traffic to site.

 ## Screenshots
 ![](example/1.png)